In conversation with Michael Honisch, Lean expert at FATH and Theresia Diepold at ambos.io

 And how do you solve a post-delivery supply?

 Mr. Honish: The FIFO station makes it easy to see where material has been used and needs to be replenished, but this requires a Go and See.
-Our colleagues at ambos.io have developed a lean digital solution for this.
+The colleagues at ambos.io have developed a lean digital solution for this.

 Theresia Diepold: That's right, a signal from an empty storage bin is detected by our simple battery-powered sensors and then can be displayed at a distance.
 Such as on a large monitor in the warehouse, on a tablet, on the forklift, or transmitted directly to the AGV.
 The information is thus delivered in real time to the person responsible and the reordering process is triggered.